tacoda/tacoda.github.io/content/posts/types-and-tests.md

 }
 ```

+### Glee Who?

+[Gleeunit](https://hexdocs.pm/gleeunit/gleeunit.html) is a testing framework for Gleam.
+It uses Erlang's EUnit test framework.
+From hexdocs, we learn:

+> Any Erlang or Gleam function in the `test` directory with a name editing in `_test` is considered a test function and will be run.

+Gleeunit runs any module in the `test` directory that ends with `_test.gleam`.

 ## Adding The First Test

 First, we will remove the `hello_world_test`.
 The initial test we will start with is adding a valid, positive value to the account balance.